hpcleuven/cryoSPARC-VSC/README.md

 a valid credit account.

-Because the interaction with cryoSPARC happens through a webserver, you will need to either have a graphical connection to the node where the webserver is running, or set up port forwarding between your machine and the node where the webserver runs (instructions for the latter case can be found at the end of this document).
+Because the interaction with cryoSPARC happens through a webserver, you will need to be able access that webserver from a browser.
+By setting up port forwarding between your machine and the node where the cryoSPARC webserver running, you can use the browser on your local machine.
+Instructions on how to set up port forwarding are given in the [using cryoSPARC](#using-cryosparc) section.
+Alternatively, on some clusters such as the Tier-1 Hortense cluster, you can run a browser on the cluster inside a desktop via the [Tier-1 OnDemand portal](https://tier1.hpc.ugent.be).

-- **KU Leuven Tier-2:** At the moment of writing, the recommend approach is to obtain a graphical connection by running a [NoMachine](https://docs.vscentrum.be/access/nx_start_guide.html#nomachine-nx-client-configuration) desktop on a login node.
-- **Hortense Tier-1:** The recommended approach is to launch a desktop from the "Interactive Apps" pane on the [Tier-1 OnDemand portal](https://tier1.hpc.ugent.be).
 Since only the cryoSPARC master will run inside this desktop, there is no need to request a lot of resources (a few CPUs should suffice).
 On the other hand, do take into account that the cryoSPARC master needs to remain running while worker jobs are executed, so make sure to request the desktop for a sufficiently long time.

 Another requirement is that you can access the files of this repository on the cluster.
 This can be simply done by executing: